A Country Heritage

 By the time we were teens my sister and I were both helping out here and there at the store.
 The business had evolved and was now selling reproduction furniture as well as antiques and country home decor.
 Our Mom worked full time at the store as well, so it had become a true family business.
 It wasn’t long before my sister and I were going on furniture deliveries with our Dad, loading furniture into vehicles, creating store displays, and assisting customers.

-Bucks County, Pa and the surrounding areas abound with history – quaint old inns, rambling farms with antique barns and fieldstone walls, historic landmarks, and charming small towns.
-Naturally, the people that live here have an appreciation for Historic things, and lean towards country and primitive decorating for their homes.
+Bucks County, Pa and the surrounding areas abound with history – quaint old inns, rambling farmhouses with antique barns and fieldstone walls, historic landmarks, and charming small towns.
+Naturally, the people that live here have an appreciation for Historic things, and lean towards country, farmhouse, and primitive decorating for their homes.
 As the country decorating style flourished, Piper Classics became a much loved destination stop for many.

 In 2012 we made the decision to close our retail store in Pipersville, Pa and concentrate our efforts on our online store and catalog.
 After 35 years of business in our local community, our parents, Dave and Mary Lee Chittick, were ready to move to the next stage of their lives together and now enjoy a well-deserved retirement!
 They still live in the country and spend a lot of time gardening.
 They still grow vegetables and blueberries, and Mom still makes applesauce, cans tomatoes, freezes corn and bakes blueberry cobbler.
 Dad is still a farm-boy at heart and rarely stops moving.
 We are certain that his favorite moments in life are when he can find a reason to get out his John Deere tractor and put it to use!